Home » Harvesting the future – opportunities for farmers in alternative proteins

 Source: Unsplash/Amy Hirschi.

-1. Offer long-term contracts: Provide farmers with long-term buying agreements to minimize the risk associated with transitioning to alternative protein production.
+1. Offer long-term contracts: Provide farmers with long-term buying agreements to minimise the risk associated with transitioning to alternative protein production.
 These agreements should offer stability and security, enabling farmers to confidently invest in new technologies and practices.

 2. Invest in infrastructure: Support farmers by investing in infrastructure for processing alternative protein crops.
-Flexible processing facilities capable of handling pulses and other plant-based ingredients can help farmers optimize value chains and meet evolving market demands.
+Flexible processing facilities capable of handling pulses and other plant-based ingredients can help farmers optimise value chains and meet evolving market demands.

 3. Facilitate financing: Partner with financial institutions to provide affordable financing options for farmers looking to transition to alternative protein production.
 Public-private partnerships and cooperative financing models can help mitigate capital expenditure barriers and facilitate a smooth transition.

 4. Foster collaboration: Facilitate collaborative partnerships between farmers and food tech companies to drive innovation and product development in the alternative protein space.
-Encourage open dialog and knowledge-sharing to accelerate the adoption of sustainable farming practices.
+Encourage open dialogue and knowledge-sharing to accelerate the adoption of sustainable farming practices.

 5. Provide technical support: Offer technical support and training programs to help farmers navigate the transition to alternative protein production.
 This could include assistance with crop diversification, infrastructure retrofitting, and best practices for sustainable agriculture.